 Year 4 Kacey and Noku

 Year 5 India and Jimmy

 Each year the children are given the opportunity to apply to become a member of the Eco-Council.
 They have to say why they think they will do a good job and what they want to do for the school during their year.
-Once members are elected, the Eco-Council meets with Mrs Burns to discuss ways to improve the school environment.
+Once members are elected, the Eco-Council meets with Mr Urquhart to discuss ways to improve the school environment.
 The Eco-Council also looks at wider global environmental issues.
 The children participate in monitoring, action-planning and decision making about recycling, energy efficiency, litter, waste and wildlife.
 The children gain an increased sense of responsibility for the environment and local area.
-Members of the Eco-Council wear a green Eco-Council shield badge so they can be identified easily.
+Members of the Eco-Council wear a green Eco-Council badge so they can be identified easily.